Small business owners who need to manage a range of tasks through a single system

 What’s on Offer

-- Funds can be cleared and deposited in your account as soon as the next business day
+Funds can be cleared and deposited in your account as soon as the next business day (in some cases, even same-day payments)

 To apply for merchant payment processing services through Chase, you can either call a representative or complete the online form.
 It's not clear if there are any businesses that Chase won't serve, such as high-risk businesses, but you will have to complete an application form and wait for Chase to assess your eligibility.
 It will usually take a few days to process applications from US-based businesses.
 Business in Canada and Europe might need to wait up to a couple of weeks.